mponce0/eHelp/README.md

+### Introduction
+The "eHelp" (enhnaced-Help) package allow users to include "a-la-docstring" comments in their own functions and utilize the help() function to automatically provide documentation in the command line interface.

-Inspired by Python's a-la-docstring comments and the existant "docstring" R package (https://cran.r-project.org/web/packages/docstring/vignettes/docstring_intro.html), this package attempts to offer similar functionalities by allowing comments "a-la-docstring" style to be displayed as help in user-defined functions.
+Inspired by Python's a-la-docstring comments and the existant "docstring" R package (https://cran.r-project.org/web/packages/docstring/vignettes/docstring_intro.html), the package "eHelp" attempts to offer similar functionalities by allowing comments "a-la-docstring" style to be displayed as help in user-defined functions.

+The inclusion of "docstring" comments are an useful way of allowing developers to include comments and at the same time document their codes.
+Unfortunately such functionality is not included in the R core and basic features.

 The main reason why we decided to create this package is because we noticed some issues with the already avaialable in R "docstring" package:
-* we have noticed that the package does not work with more than one function defined within a script
+* we have noticed that the 'docstring' package does not work with more than one function defined within a script
+* sometimes the documentation is not updated even when the function is reloaded (ie. Windows OS)
 * the package hasn't been updated or mantained since its creation in 2017 (https://github.com/dasonk/docstring)
 * we prefered to overload the "help()" function instead of the "?" one, which we find more frequently used
 * another advantage of using the "help()" function, is that tab-completion works and we have overload the function so that it cascades down to the R utils::help() function when the user-defined function is not present in the working environment.

-Also, our package is simpler in the sense that does not attempt to generate roxygen based documentation for the user-defined functions but instead just display the information decorated with "#'" in the console.
+Also, the "eHelp" package is simpler in the sense that does not attempt to generate roxygen based documentation for the user-defined functions but instead just display the information decorated with "#'" directly in the console.

 The following keywords can be used to decorate and provide details as comments in user-defined functions: